ibexa/documentation-user/docs/creating_content_basic.md

     - Video - embeds a video Content item into a page, with standard playback controls.
     - Form - places a form (questionnaire, survey, etc.) on the Landing Page.
     - Personalize - serves personalized content in the Landing Page.
+    - Collection - displays a set of Content items you select manually.

     ![Elements menu](img/elements_menu.png "Elements menu")